Abolitionist-Project/Think-by-Numbers/README.md

 Statistical Reasoning > Irrational Intuition

-The Think by Numbers project is the 1st step in the abolition of suffering.

 The Abolitionist Project has the modest goal of eliminating all unnecessary suffering on earth.
 It’s done in 3 easy steps!

 Learn